 Sony's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Sony Group Corporation reported total greenhouse gas emissions of approximately 19,000,000,000 kg CO2e, comprising 235,000,000 kg CO2e from Scope 1, 810,000,000 kg CO2e from Scope 2, and a significant 17,112,000,000 kg CO2e from Scope 3 emissions.
-This reflects a slight decrease in Scope 3 emissions from 2023, where total emissions were about 20,044,000,000 kg CO2e.
+This represents a slight decrease in Scope 3 emissions from 2023, where total emissions were about 20,044,000,000 kg CO2e.
 Sony has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2040, with a base year of 2018.
 Near-term targets include a 72% reduction in absolute Scope 1 and 2 emissions by 2035 and a 45% reduction in Scope 3 emissions related to the use of sold products over the same period.
 Additionally, Sony aims for 10% of its suppliers to have science-based targets by 2025.
-The company has also committed to achieving net-zero emissions for its direct and indirect operations (Scopes 1 and 2) by 2030.
-Furthermore, Sony plans to source 100% renewable electricity for its global operations by 2040, reinforcing its long-term sustainability strategy.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Sony's commitment to addressing climate change and reducing its environmental impact.
+The company has also committed to achieving net-zero direct and indirect emissions (Scopes 1 and 2) by 2030.
+Furthermore, Sony plans to source 100% renewable electricity for its global operations by 2040, reinforcing its commitment to sustainability and climate action.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Sony's dedication to reducing its environmental impact while promoting sustainable practices throughout its operations and supply chain.

 Access structured emissions data, company-specific emission factors, and source documents